How To Post To Social Media With AI

 sfeed auth facebook

-sfeed mcp
+sfeed status

 Local files are the source of truth